20lives/dmote/doc/options.md

 Electrical switches close a circuit when pressed.
 They cannot be printed.
 This section specifies how much space they need to be mounted.

+There is currently no parameter for style.
+Only ALPS-compatible switches are supported in this version.
+This includes Matias.

 ### Parameter `travel`

 The distance in mm that a keycap can travel vertically when mounted on a switch.